wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-animated-rug.md

 <details markdown="1">
 <summary>Crafting Instructions</summary>

-Creating a rug of smothering takes 2 spell dices and a carpet worth 2 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures).
+Creating a rug of smothering takes 2 Spell Dice and a carpet worth 2 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures).
 Roll 1D6 to know the result.
-Add 1 to your roll for each extra spell dice spent.
+Add 1 to your roll for each extra Spell Die spent.

-1. Its a normal rug.
+1. It's a normal rug.
 1. It is hostile.
 1. It’s a flying carpet for 1D100 hours.
 1. It acts like a cat.